OpenWIS/excel2wis/readme.txt

 The script has been tested with python 2.6.6

 # Install the script
+## Configuration of python user
+In ~/.bashrc file add
+> PATH=$HOME/local/bin
+> export PATH
+> PYTHONUSERBASE=$HOME/local
+> export PYTHONUSERBASE
+## Installation of the script
-pip install excel2wisxml.tar.gz
+pip install excel2wisxml.tar.gz --user

 # Run the script
-excel2wisxml.py Metadata-guide-record.xls
+excel2wisxml Metadata-guide-record.xls
-where Metadata-guide-record.xls is the excel file containing metadata information The script needs the file excel2wisxml_template.xml and excel2wisxmlutils.py to run (in the same directory).
+where Metadata-guide-record.xls is the excel file containing metadata information

 # Options
 [--MFopenwis]